apache/asterixdb-site/download.md

 <div class="row">

 <div class="col-md-6" markdown="1">
 This packaging is most suitable for installation on a cluster without Hadoop or YARN.
-Choose from either a stable release or the latest build from our master branch.
 </div>

 <div class="col-md-6" markdown="1">